 Jeff Koons is no less crass and commercial than Thomas Kincaid (and only slightly less tacky), but he swaths everything he makes in an aura of cannily intentional irony which has, at least for the past few decades, been accepted by the art world as an expression of high art.

-I never had family money that would support me and allow me to paint all the time.
-I also, as we’ve discussed already, turned away from the teaching track.
+I never had a trust fund that would support me and allow me to paint all the time.
+As we’ve discussed already, I also turned away from the teaching track.
 I began in my teens to work as a tradesman, first as a carpenter and then later in the fine-art editions printing trade.
 But I was never willing to give up the need to spend at least half my time painting, so I had to learn early on how to make at least half my living from it.
-There were about twenty years — between my mid twenties and mid forties —when I did a lot of commissioned work.
+There were about twenty years — between my mid-twenties and mid-forties — when I did a lot of commissioned work.
 I painted portraits for private clients, and also for universities like Stanford and later for Duke (painting Dean’s portraits).
 I painted people’s houses, and the landscapes they liked; all sorts of stuff like that.
 That work was very clearly a form of craftsmanship which built my skills.

-But in the background I’ve always done another kind of work that was aspiring to something different from what the money-earning pictures were about.
+But in the background, I’ve always done another kind of work that was aspiring to something different from what the money-earning pictures were about.
 The commissioned work was always pretty hard-edged and realistic (and very stylized).
 But a more expressive and formally abstracted language was growing in the work I did for my own satisfaction and experimentation.
-In my late thirties I finally began to show that stuff in galleries in the Bay Area, and that was when I began to reduce the commissioned projects (though I still do them occasionally).
-The current abstraction grew right out of that Bay Area figurative style I’d developed while living in Berkeley in the 1990s
+In my late thirties I finally began to show those paintings in galleries in the Bay Area, and that was when I began to reduce the commissioned projects (though I still do them occasionally).
+The current abstraction grew right out of that Bay Area figurative style I’d developed while living in Berkeley in the 1990s.

 LG: So what difference do you see between commoditized art and the art you are more moved by?